Lavanya28/CS410_EventDetection/README.md

 ## The first step of data preparation
+### data_cleaning.py:
-### data_cleaning.py: remove urls, hashtags, stopwords, punctuation
+> remove urls, hashtags, stopwords, punctuation
+> lemmetize and stem each word
 ###